bobb34/QST/README.md

 # QST
 Quiz/Survey/Test Online

-Is a full featured, secure, enterprise grade, online, quiz, survey, test/exam software aplication.
+Is a full featured, secure, enterprise grade, open source, online quiz/survey/test/exam software aplication.
 You can try it at qstonline.ca and download it from here or Sourceforge.net.

 Creating a quiz, survey, or test?